 The MA in English requires 34 units.
-If you have selected either the literary criticism thesis or creative writing project as a culminating option, 28 of these units will be completed through your coursework and the remaining 6 will be taken either as thesis units (599) or as directed writing units (535).
+Whether you have selected the literary criticism/rhetoric and English education thesis or the creative writing project as a culminating option, 28 of these units will be completed through your coursework and the remaining 6 will be taken either as thesis units (599) or as directed writing units (535).

-Literary Criticism:
+Literary Criticism/ Rhetoric and English Education:

-- 1 core course (500): 4 units;
+■ 1 core course (500): 4 units;

-- 6 seminars: 24 units;

-- thesis (599) or directed writing (535): 6 units
+■ 6 seminars: 24 units; ■ thesis (599): 6 units